 Ulrike Siddiqi

-Ms. Ulrike Siddiqi, is the Treasurer of GEE-21.
+Ms. Ulrike Siddiqi, is the Treasurer/Secretary of GEE-21.
 She holds an MBA degree from the University of Hawaii and was President of Europa Holdings, Inc. (1990-2004).
 Ms. Siddiqi has been active in a number of volunteer organizations in Hawaii.
 She served in various capacities on the Board of the Alumni Association of the Shidler College of Business, University of Hawaii.
 She is Past President of the Hawaii Chapter of the Pan-Pacific and Southeast Asia Women's Association (PPSEAWA) and currently serves as Treasurer on the PPSEAWA International Council (2007-2010).

 GEE-21 Directors